LonghornGaming/Server-Access-Game-Sorter/README.md

 # Server-Access-Game-Sorter
-a ^(scuffed) automated game sorting algo because daniel needs to learn python and doesn't want to alphabetize himself
+a ^(scuffed) automated game sorting algo because daniel needs to learn python and doesn't want to alphabetize manually

+**only prints games with capital, alphabetical first letters

 ### **Run this with** `python3 main.py`